cluder/GooglePlayMusic_CurrentlyPlaying/README.md

 TODO: configurable url / port
 <br>
 <br>
-Installing: go to chrome://extensions/, enable developer mode, load unpacked extension by pointing to the src folder in this repo.
+Install: go to chrome://extensions/, enable developer mode, load unpacked extension by pointing to the src folder in this repo.
 </p>